Lock0NStrat0s/TacoParserV2/README.md

 ## Usage
 #### Configure API Key:
-- You need an API key from OpenCage Geocoder.
-Sign up on their [website](https://opencagedata.com/) to get your API key for testing purposes
+- You need an API key from OpenCage Geocoder
+- Sign up on their [website](https://opencagedata.com/) to get your API key for testing purposes

 #### Set the API key:
 - You can store this in an .ENV file using this format -- *API_KEY=YOUR_KEY* -- in the main project directory